RequirementEngineering/ch-re-CesarCanoReyna/SRS/SRS.md

   * Only compatible with Android products
   * It is required to have the screen on at all times.
   * The application requires that the gps is always on.
+  * If you do not have an electronic account, it will be impossible to make the request for the creation of a new stop.

 Return to the [table of contents](#Table-of-contents).
 ### Assumptions and dependencies
   * The gps needs to be on all the time.
   * If you want to make the location calculate faster, you need internet connection.
   * A smartphone is required.
-  * You need to find the station to get there.
+  * The creation of a new stop will have to be certified and validated by the developer

 Return to the [table of contents](#Table-of-contents).